Q) What do I have to do to get started with Jubilee Academy?

 A) See the "brochure" for guidelines, cost, and enrollment information, then pick a method of "Contact".

 Q) Why do I need to be a part of a church school?

-A) The recent law in the State of Alabama regarding the legality and requirements of individual home education
+A) There is a recent law in the State of Alabama regarding the legality and requirements of individual home

 Q) Is standardized testing required?

 A) No. We can put you in touch with the various entities/types of testing available, but we do not require testing

 Q) Won't my child suffer from a lack of socialization if we home school?

 A) The truth is, many children who spend their lives in educational institutes lack social skills.
 Many suffer from all

 kinds of phobias, problems, and maladjustments that are directly attributed to their experiences at school.
 Further,